Skip to content

 Interior and technology

-Skoda calls the design language of the 2024 Kodiaq ‘Modern Solid’, but we reckon that sums up the Octavia’s interior nicely.
-With a large central touchscreen, digital dials on most models and a smart two-spoke steering wheel, it’s certainly modern-feeling.
+Skoda calls the design language of the Kodiaq ‘Modern Solid’, but we reckon that sums up the Octavia’s interior nicely.
+With a large 13-inch central touchscreen, digital dials now on all models and a smart two-spoke steering wheel, it’s certainly modern-feeling.
 Solid, too, thanks to the impressive build quality and durable materials.

 Practicality